 - Hemolysis: May increase magnesium with severe hemolysis (>800 hemolysis index), due to release of intra-erythrocyte magnesium.
-This does not always occur and one study showed little change in magnesium with any degree of hemolysis in equine or bovine samples (Jacobs et al., 1992).
+This does not always occur and one study, using the same method, showed little change in magnesium when hemolysis was induced in equine or bovine samples and samples were analyzed immediately (not stored) (Jacobs et al 1992).

 - Icterus: No interference up to an icteric index of 60 with unconjugated or conjugated bilirubin (per product information sheet)

 - Artifact: Spurious elevations in magnesium can be seen in severely hemolyzed samples due to release of Mg2+ from erythrocytes (see above).
 This does not appear to occur in cattle or horses when freshly spiked with red blood cell lysate (Jacobs et al., 1992).
 Serum collected from animals after death will have high magnesium concentrations due to release from intracellular stores (magnesium is higher in cells than in serum or plasma).
 We do not typically see a high magnesium in serum or plasma samples in which separation from cells was delayed for 24-48 hours (i.e. from leakage of red blood cells without severe hemolysis), but longer storage may result in increases (with or without hemolysis – hemoglobin is a much larger molecule than magnesium and the latter will leak out quicker with altered membrane permeability).

 - Physiologic: There is a transient post-partum increase in total and free magnesium in cattle (Riond et al., 1995).

 - Iatrogenic: Excessive supplementation (fluids, diet, oral supplements such as antacids) may lead to increased absorption of magnesium.